Frequently Asked Questions

 + How do you accept payment?

 I send invoices digitally via Freshbooks, which allows you to pay through PayPal or with the credit/debit card of your choice.
 I can also accept personal check for certain projects.

 + What are your payment terms?
 When will I be billed?

 For design projects, your proposal and Client Service Agreement will discuss the payment terms and I’ll let you know when you’ll be invoiced.
-Typically, design projects priced at $350 and under are billed in full, and amounts above this are billed in two increments, with a 50% deposit due at the time of contract signing.
-For design projects, you will need to submit your deposit in order to hold your place on my design calendar.
+Typically, design projects are billed in two increments, with a 50% deposit due at the time of contract signing.
+The notable exception is media kit designs, which I typically bill in full before work begins.
+For all projects, you will need to submit your deposit in order to hold your place on my design calendar.